DCRT-LUMC/exonviz/paper.md

 ---

 # Summary
-Genes in many organisms consist of **exons**, which encode the functional parts of the gene, and **introns**, which are removed in a process called **splicing**.
+Transcripts of a gene contain one or more **exons**, which encode the functional parts of the gene, and **introns**, which are removed in a process called **splicing**.
 A single gene typically encodes multiple **transcripts** by including different exons.
 Protein coding genes include one or more coding exons, which encode the protein using three-letter sequences called **codons**.
 It is important to realize that exon boundaries and codon boundaries do not coincide, *i.e.* a codon can span two exons.
-The relation between the codon boundaries and exons boundaries is called the **exon reading frame**.
+If the codon boundaries of adjacent exons are not complementary, this will introduce a shift in the reading frame, which is often detrimental.
 The exon reading frame has important implications when considering the effect of mutations and when designing genetic therapies.

 `ExonViz` is a Python package and web application which creates biologically accurate transcript figures, including features such as coding regions, genetic